Frequently Asked Questions

 In addition to their heart and hands, doulas also have a lot of comfort measures that can help the birthing person to have a more positive experience.
 These include aromatherapy, mellow lighting options, hot or cold packs, rebozo techniques, suggestions for laboring and birthing positions, moral support, reassurance, and verbal affirmations.

 Sometimes, however, the partner feels overwhelmed by the birthing experience and seeing their loved one in pain.
-Doulas provide support to the partner, too, by doing things such as making sure the partner has something to eat, checking in to see how they are doing, and validating feelings.
+I provide support to the partner, too, by doing things such as making sure the partner has something to eat, checking in to see how they are doing, and validating feelings.
 If the partner feels overwhelmed and wants to chill in a chair or go for a walk, they can do that knowing their loved one is in good hands with her doula.
 In this way the partner doesn’t have to be solely responsible for the mother’s emotional and physical well-being.

 Nurses and midwives can be compassionate and supportive, but their role is very different from that of a doula.
 Nurses and midwives are focused on clinical tasks, such as monitoring the baby’s heart rate, taking mom’s vitals, performing vaginal exams, charting (there is a lot of charting!), and often catching the baby (though moms can do this too).
 They are usually extremely busy.
 Even if they wanted to provide emotional support or had skills for physical comfort measures, they usually don’t have the time to do so consistently.